tymyrddin/blue/source/docs/soc/siem/incident/README.md

 An investigation with [Splunk](https://tryhackme.com/room/splunk201) and the [Cyber kill chain](../notes/ckc.md) as framework.

-A guided approach to analyzing security incidents in Splunk, structured around the Cyber Kill Chain (CKC)—a model that breaks attacks into stages (recon, exploitation, command & control, etc.).
+A guided approach to analysing security incidents in Splunk, structured around the Cyber Kill Chain (CKC), a model that breaks attacks into stages (recon, exploitation, command & control, etc.).
 This helps trace an attacker’s steps methodically.